-And when you realize what you’re up against, you’re ready to give up on getting out of debt before you even get started.
+When you want to achieve goals related to debt freedom, it seems like a daunting task.
+It’s easy to be intimidated by such a huge financial goal.
+Once you realize what you’re up against, you’re ready to give up on getting out of debt before you even start!

-So how do you overcome that overwhelming feeling when you want to achieve your goal, but you’re so intimidated by all the work you know it will take to get it done?
+So how do you overcome the overwhelming feeling of dread when you want to achieve your goal of getting out of debt, but you’re so intimidated you're afraid to get started?

-You have to chill out, take a step back, and remember that in the end, it’s the small victories that win the war.
+My recommendation is that you take a deep breath, take a step back, and remember that it’s the small victories that win the war.

-I know there are experts that recommend paying off the debt with the highest interest rate first.
+Applying the “small victories” concept to paying off debt means tackling small goals first.
+This means paying off your smallest debts first.
+There are plenty of experts that recommend paying off the debt with the highest interest rate first.
 That’s OK, you can do it that way and it will still work.

-But research shows that approaching your debt problem by paying off the smallest debt first actually works better.
+But research shows that tackling debt by paying off the smallest debt first actually works better.

-Because winning small victories is psychologically good for you.
-They motivate you to keep going when the going gets tough.
+Because achieving your goal with small victories along the way is psychologically good for you.
+They motivate you to continue on when the going gets tough.

-These little wins allow you to feel good about what you’re doing and motivate you to keep going in a way that other methods of paying off debt just don’t do.
+These little incremental wins allow you to feel good about your progress.
+They will motivate you to keep going in a way that other methods of paying off debt just don’t do.

-How do you start achieving these small victories over debt so you can ultimately win the war?
+How do you start achieving these small victories over debt so you can ultimately win the war and achieve your goal of debt freedom?

 Here’s how it works:

-- List all of your debts from smallest to largest
+- Make a list all of your debts from smallest to largest

-- If you have any extra money to use for debt, put it toward your smallest debt to get it paid off faster.
+- When you have extra money, put it toward your smallest debt to get it paid off faster.

-This allows you to get that smallest debt paid off relatively quickly, thus getting a small win that pumps up your motivation to keep going.
+This allows you to get that smallest debt paid off very quickly.
+You'll achieve a small win that pumps up your motivation to continue the process.

-- Use the money you were sending toward the smallest debt, and add that to the payment for the next smallest, along with any extra you may have.
+- Once you pay off your smallest debt, use the money you were sending toward the smallest debt, and add that to the payment for the next smallest, along with any extra you may have.

-- That allows you to get the next smallest debt paid off in no time, because you’re sending in much more than just the minimum payment.
+- This allows you to get the next smallest debt paid off much quicker, because you’re sending in much more than just the minimum payment.

-- Keep doing the same thing, working your way down the list as you get each debt paid until you become debt free!
+- Keep doing the same thing, working your way down the list as you get each debt paid until you achieve your goal of becoming debt free!

 Even though I call it the “Debt Rocket”, it’s not rocket science.
-It’s a very simple, but very powerful concept.
-If you just make the effort to put together a Debt Rocket plan and stick to it, each small victory will add up to life changing debt freedom over time, guaranteed!
+It’s a very simple, but extremely powerful concept.
+When you make the effort to put together a Debt Rocket plan and stick to it, each small victory builds upon itself to allow you to achieve your goal of life changing debt freedom, guaranteed!

 You can find printable Debt Rocket forms with instructions here to get your plan rolling.